This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 If you don’t have time to read the full post, in summary, I would recommend Kauai or Maui for honeymooners, Oahu or Kauai for families with small children, The Big Island for families with school-age kids or teens, and Lanai for travelers who just want to get away from it all.

 Visiting Multiple Islands in Hawaii

 While many people visit more than one island during their time in Hawaii, personally, I don’t think that’s necessary.
 I’d advise you to spend more of your time enjoying the island you’re on, instead of spending a half day traveling between them.

 One exception to this advice is if you plan to visit Hawaii for at least two weeks.
 If you have that much time in the islands, then I would definitely recommend getting to see more than one island.

-Good combinations would be Maui and Kauai, Oahu and Lanai, or the Big Island and Kauai.
+Good combinations would be Maui and Kauai, Oahu and Lanai, or Kauai and the Big Island (check out this perfect 7 day Big Island itinerary or an awesome Kauai itinerary for more details).
 You really can’t go wrong in picking a combination, but the three I’ve listed here will give you a nice mix of different experiences.